Mandrake: Alraun-drak

-Heinrich Marzell's entry in the HdA ventures that the alraun depicted as flying creature laying golden eggs is in fact a dragon, though the two Swiss examples, the animal is unidentified (Alräunchen, living in the woods at the foot of Hochwang near Chur), or the alrune is a red-crested bird, which others rumored might generate a thaler coin each day for the owner.
+Heinrich Marzell's entry in the HdA ventures that the alraun depicted as a flying creature laying golden eggs is in fact a dragon.
+In two Swiss examples, however, the animal is either unidentified—such as the Alräunchen said to live in the woods at the foot of Hochwang near Chur, or the alrune is described as a red-crested bird rumored to generate a thaler coin each day for its owner.
 (Note: Note that Polívka in his paper on the lore of kobolds born from an egg (much of it from Pommerania, now straddling Germany and Poland) makes connection to Wendian lore about a black hen hatching dragon (p.
 55) similar to the well-known lore on the basilisk (passim), also noting that the Alraunmanchenn is the agent performing the luck- or gold-bringing task for the owner.)

 Main-de-gloire

 In France, there is also the tradition that the man-de-gloire (mandrake) is harvested from under a gibbet.

-There is testimony collected firsthand by Sainte-Palaye (d.
-1781), in which a peasant claimed to have kept a man-de-gloire found at the base of a mistletoe-bearing oak.
+Testimony collected firsthand by Sainte-Palaye (d.
+1781) details a peasant's claim to have kept a man-de-gloire found at the base of a mistletoe-bearing oak.
 The creature was said to be a type of mole.
 It had to be fed regularly with meat, bread, etc., or suffer dire consequences (two who failed suffered death).
-But in return, whatever one gave to the man-de-gloire, a double amount or value was restored next day (even an écu of money), thus enriching its keeper.
+In return, whatever was given to the man-de-gloire was restored the next day at double its value (even an écu coin), thus enriching its keeper.
 (Note: The ultimate source (which work or document by Palaye) is not clarified, and Rendel Harris quotes Palaye in French out of Pierre Adolphe Chéruel (1855) Dictionnaire historique.)